 A math problem is a task where students know what is asked, BUT do not know a direct way of doing it.
 Task 2 is an example of a math problem.
 The task is for the students to find the number of squares in Figure 100.
 In this case, there is no direct way of solving it.
 Although they can draw the 100th figure by continuing the pattern and then counting the number of squares in that figure, it would take them a long time to do it.

-Math problems are given at the end of the lesson, or sometimes at the beginning as context for a particular concept.
+Math problems should be given at the start of the lesson as context to develop a concept or at the end of the lesson to assess understanding.
 These tasks intend to elicit thinking skills such as recognizing and generalizing patterns, making conjectures, proving claims, giving counterexamples, to name a few.

 A math investigation is a task where students do not know what is asked AND do not know a direct way of solving it.
 Task 3 an example of a math investigation.
-In the example below, students are just asked to investigate a problem they would like to pursue.
-They can investigate the number of squares in the nth figure, the perimeter of the figures in the nth figure, etc. (Can you think of others?).
+In the example below, students are just asked to investigate.
+It is for them to choose a problem that they would like to pursue.
+They can investigate the number of squares in the nth figure, the perimeter of the figures in the nth figure, the number of horizontal segments, the number of vertical segments, etc. (Can you think of others?).

 In math investigations, students create their own problems and find ways to solve them.
 Math investigations are usually done for a longer period of time.
 At the end of an investigation, students may be asked to report their findings written or orally.